deepbioacademy/ngs_workflow/README.md

 ### 5.5 BAM Conversion & Sorting
 Convert SAM to BAM and sort it.
-- **`samtools view -Sb`**: Converts the plain-text SAM file into a compressed binary BAM file to save space.
+- **`samtools view`**: A tool to read and convert SAM/BAM files.
+  - `-S`: Tells samtools the input is a SAM file.
+  - `-b`: Tells samtools to output a BAM file.
 - **`samtools sort`**: Sorts the reads by their coordinate position on the genome (required for variant calling).
+  - `-o`: Specifies the output filename for the sorted BAM file.
 - **`samtools index`**: Creates a `.bai` index so tools can randomly access the BAM file quickly.
 ```bash
 samtools view -Sb results/alignment/SRR062634.sam | samtools sort -o results/alignment/SRR062634_sorted.bam